wgy1027/postFireSeverityAssessment/deep-learning.md

 - Training Dataset: The sample of data used to fit the model.
 - Validation Dataset: The sample of data used to provide an unbiased evaluation of a model fit on the training dataset while tuning model hyperparameters.
 - Test Dataset: The sample of data used to provide an unbiased evaluation of a final model fit on the training dataset.
+We make this concrete with a pseudocode sketch.
 ```
 # split data
 data = ...